RocketDerp/April14_2025/Art/ScreenPlay/Wounded_King.md

 Monday, October 20, 2025 USA.
 The October 18, 2025 "No Kings Day" weekend has passed.

+Our wounds run so deep, our mental one-bit brainrot of liberal vs. conservative bi-polor logic, left vs. right bi-polar logic.
+That is NOT what the Founding Fathers in year 1776 created for the American Dream Machine, a New World Order, [***Out of Africa***](https://en.wikipedia.org/wiki/Recent_African_origin_of_modern_humans).
+NOT *out of outer space aliens, Eden*.

+Our Wounded King does not grasp or know he is wounded.
+Nor do his haters, nor do his hate audiences, those who prize mocking, those who prize hate.
+People do not understand, the human learning has been lost, repalced by "meme life" junk high-speed meme consumption since year 2013.

 We have a wounded king.
 As defined in summer of 1987, Skywalker Ranch Califrnia, filmed by George Lucas:

 &nbsp;